kennytilton/MatrixJS/cljs/matrix/README.md

 Now just open `matrix/index.html` in Chrome or Safari on Mac OS X. Other environments have not been tested.

 ## Documentation
+If you are interested in exploring this framework and would like some hand-holding, I can be reached at kentilton at gmail.
+Beyond that...

 A design goal is for the `Tag` html generator to work exactly like HTML, so much of the documentation is over [at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 As for the rest, we will start by adding a walkthrough of the TodoSSB code over in the pure JS [js/matrixjs](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) framework.
 Please use that to get started.
 It closely parallels the CLJS TodoSSB.

 What will be different are the property readers and writers needed for the dataflow engine to work.
 In JS we are able to hide that glue behind custom property accessors, In CLJS we will have to develop macros to provide accessors that hide the Cells wiring.
 Also, the "family" navigation functions that stand in for standard CSS selectors in ways vital to the dataflow lifecycle have yet to be standardized between the JS and CLJS versions, so brace for differences there.